 Keep in mind, even if you have the utmost confidence in your team's changes, these problems will bite you when deploying updates from Drupal core itself.
-It's never really safe to update the code "underneath" a Drupal site without running update.php, and it's also infeasible to run update.php simultaneously across a large number of sites.
+It's never really safe to update the code "underneath" a Drupal site without running update.php.
+And it's usually infeasible to run update.php across a large number of sites simultaneously.
 There's also the reality that some upgrades may not go smoothly.
 It's up to you to figure out how you want to deal with this, and the results are often... messy.

 Standard "Multisite" - a single point of failure and risky to update

 Aegir is a multisite management system built in Drupal for Drupal.
 You may argue that managing Drupal sites with a Drupal site seems just plain wrong, but it works.
-I had the pleasure of working with the project (and making some small contributions) prior to founding Pantheon, and have the greatest respect for the community driving it forward.
+I had the pleasure of working with the project (and making some small contributions) prior to founding Pantheon, and have the greatest respect for the folks continuing to drive it forward.

 Aegir "Multisite" - Have to maintain multiple lineages of codebases.
 The value evaporates as complexity and risk creep in.

 The first is setup and maintenance.
-While there are significant benefits to working with community code as opposed to rolling your own multisite kludgesauce, setting up a working Aegir install takes time and effort.
+While working with community code is almost certainly better than rolling your own multisite kludgesauce, setting up a working Aegir install takes time and effort.
 There's a learning curve to how it operates, and it requires ongoing sysadmin knowhow to keep it happy and humming.

 The second challenge comes back to the intrinsic limitations of Drupal multisite: platform fragmentation.
-If you have non-trivial divergence in code or in deep configuration between sites, you will inevitably encounter a situation where the upgrade path forks—most sites will work one way, but others have different requirements.
+If you have non-trivial divergence in code or configuration between sites, you will inevitably encounter a situation where the upgrade path forks—most sites will work one way, but others have different requirements.

-Depending on how much control you have over the sites, you may be able to avoid this, or at least make it a temporary situation.
-People providing Drupal as a pure SaaS solution (no user access to code or deep administration) have a fighting chance of managing it this way.
+If you provide Drupal as a pure SaaS solution (no user access to code or deep administration), you have a fighting chance of managing it this way.
 Each release is a new platform, and you don’t start work on the next one until the last is put to rest.
 However, if you don't have that level of control (and the Drupal expertise to back it up), there's a kind of entropy effect as different sites pull in different directions with their use-cases.

-Once you are stuck maintaining multiple different lineages of codebases, the value of Aegir starts to evaporate as complexity and risk creep in.
-Add the fact that integrating version control and any QA workflow is up to you to figure out, and you can see why there's still no silver-bullet "answer" to the multisite question.
+Once you are stuck maintaining multiple different lineages of codebases, the value of Aegir starts to decline as complexity and risk creep in.
+Add the fact that integrating version control and any QA workflow is “up to you” to figure out, and you can see why there's still no silver-bullet "answer" to the multisite question.

-Notice we don't have any single points of failure operationally.
-The common elements are managed via an upstream git repository, but deployed to independent Pantheon containers on their own site project/pipeline.
-This not only solves resource isolation for scalability better than shared clusters, it also lets you control the pace of upgrades completely, and explicitly allows site-specific development to happen.
+Notice we don't have any single points of failure.
+The common elements are managed via a remote "upstream" Git repository, but deployed to independent Pantheon containers on their own site project/pipeline.
+This not only solves resource isolation and scalability better than shared clusters, it also lets you control the pace of upgrades to suit your use case.

-Pantheon implements this workflow for all the distributions we support, including vanilla Drupal.
-Enterprise customers looking for a better answer to running a large number of sites with a common (or mostly common) codebase can set up and maintain their own Custom Upstreams via our Enterprise or EDU+ plans.
+Institutional-scale customers looking for a better answer to running a large number of sites with a common (or mostly common) codebase can set up and maintain their own Custom Upstreams via our Enterprise or EDU+ plans.
 Agencies with a Custom Upstream use-case are welcome to talk to us about their project or idea, and we'll help them get set up.

 Multi-Domain != Multisite

 Just a final note since I've been asked a few times: Pantheon fully supports putting multiple domains on a single site.
 This is totally legit for internationalization, brand coverage, or other marketing purposes.
-You can also do some nice things with Domain Access and/or Organic Groups, or using a WordPress Site Network.
-These approaches increase the complexity in the application architecture and code, but they can all work well and we have people using it happily.
+You can do some nice things in Drupal with Domain Access and/or Organic Groups, or using a WordPress Site Network.
+These approaches increase the complexity in the application architecture and code, but they can all work well and we have people using them happily.